 For loss-of-coolant accidents (LOCAs), the following analysis acceptance criteria of 10 CFR 50.46 also apply:

-- The calculated maximum fuel element cladding temperature shall not exceed 2200°F. This criterion ensures validity of ECR criterion.
+- The calculated maximum fuel element cladding temperature shall not exceed 2200°F. This criterion ensures the validity of the ECR criterion.

 - The calculated total oxidation of the cladding shall nowhere exceed 0.17 times the total cladding thickness before oxidation.
-In other words, this criterion limits maximum Equivalent Cladding Reacted (ECR) to 17% during high temperature steam oxidation to ensure adequate ductility during the Emergency Core Cooling System (ECCS) quench and during possible post-LOCA seismic events.
+In other words, this criterion limits maximum Equivalent Cladding Reacted (ECR) to 17% during high-temperature steam oxidation to ensure adequate ductility during the Emergency Core Cooling System (ECCS) quench and possible post-LOCA seismic events.

 - Calculated changes in core geometry shall be such that the core remains amenable to cooling.

-- After any calculated successful initial operation of the emergency core cooling system (ECCS), the calculated core temperature shall should be maintained at an acceptably low value and decay heat shall be removed for the extended period of time required by the long-lived radioactivity remaining in the core.
+- After any calculated successful initial operation of the emergency core cooling system (ECCS), the calculated core temperature shall be maintained at an acceptably low value, and decay heat shall be removed for the extended period required by the long-lived radioactivity remaining in the core.